PrestaShop/docs/development/components/helpers/helperoptions.md

 This helper is used to generate a configuration form, the values of which are stored in the configuration table.
 Example: the "Preferences" page.

-The `HelperOptions` helper is the recommanded way for managing configurations for legacy part.
+The `HelperOptions` helper is the recommended way for managing configurations for legacy part.

 ## Options declaration